 Notification, isolation, and quarantine protocol

-- Defined: A close contact is defined as any individual who was within six feet of an infected person for at least 15 minutes starting from two days before illness onset or, for asymptomatic patients, two days prior to positive specimen collection.
+Defined: A close contact is defined as any individual who was within six feet of an infected person for a cumulative total of at least 15 minutes over a 24-hour period starting from two days before illness onset or, for asymptomatic patients, two days prior to positive specimen collection.
+Any person who is diagnosed with COVID-19 should notify those they have been in close contact with.

 Campus and community communication

-To the extent allowed by HIPAA and FERPA regulations, which prohibit the release of personally identifiable health information, Monmouth College will strive to keep the campus and local community apprised of COVID-19 cases that derive from students and College personnel.
+To the extent allowed by HIPAA and FERPA regulations, which prohibit the release of personally identifiable health information, Monmouth College will strive to keep the campus and local community apprised of COVID-19 cases that derive from students and College.

 Questions or concerns

-If an employee has questions or concerns regarding safety on campus in light of the pandemic or this plan, those issues should be discussed with their supervisor; if not resolved, Personnel should be contacted.
+If an employee has questions or concerns regarding safety on campus in light of the pandemic or this plan, those issues should be discussed with their supervisor; if not resolved, the Human Resources Office should be contacted.